-To be clear, once Adobe comes out with a new version, they no remove the installers of the old version from the public pages of their site.
+To be clear, once Adobe comes out with a new version, they REMOVE the installers of the old version from the public pages of their site.
 Does that mean you're stuck and CANNOT get the installers, perhaps that "you paid for"?
 No, it does NOT mean that.
 You just need to know where to find them.

 1) First, if you are the person who BOUGHT CF, then you should have an account at either https://account.adobe.com/products or https://licensing.adobe.com/, and you can find the installers you paid for there.